ButterCam/sisyphus.js/ReadMe.md

 }
 ```

-Sisyphus.JS generate field which is `google.protobuf.Any` type as base class `Message`, like below.
+`google.protobuf.Any` will be transformed into `Message` type while Sisyphus.JS generates fields as in the case below.

 ```typescript
 import {Message} from "@sisyphus/core"